Pylyp Orlyk: Hetman in exile

-In his history of Salonica Mark Mazower says

-Memory
+Orlyk wrote numerous proclamations and essays about Ukraine including the 1710 Constitution of Pylyp Orlyk.
+Orlik is also the author of a comprehensive Dziennik Podróżny, 3000-pages long diary, covering the years 1720-1732.
+The diary is written in Polish typical of the 18th century, with many interjections from Latin or polonized Latin words.
+Some words from Church Slavonic, Turkic, Tatar and a few Ukrainianisms also appear.
+The diary also contains passages written in French and Latin.

+Death

+He died 1742 in Jassy, Principality of Moldavia (today Iași, Romania).

+Legacy

 In 2011 a monument dedicated to Pylyp Orlyk was erected in Kristianstad, Sweden on a building Ukrainian hetman lived in 1716–1719 years to celebrate tercentenary of Pylyp Orlyk's constitution.
-The authors of the monument are Boris Krylov and Oles Sydoruk.
+The authors of the monument are Borys Krylov and Oles Sydoruk.

 104 streets and 22 alleys of Ukrainian settlements are named after Pylyp Orlyk.
 The streets of Vileik (Belarus) and Kristianstad (Sweden) are also named after the Hetman.

 The National Bank of Ukraine issued two silver coins dedicated to Pylyp Orlyk (2002) and the first Ukrainian Constitution to Pylyp Orlyk (2010).

 Ukrainian State Enterprise of Postal Service "Ukrposta" issued stamps in honor of Pylyp Orlyk (1997) and his Constitution (2010).

 Ukrainian MPs and representatives of the Ukrainian diaspora in the U.S. established the Pylyp Orlyk International Prize in 2007, which is annually presented in Kiev to prominent Ukrainian and foreign lawyers.
-The award is currently presented by the International International Charitable Foundation for the People's Hero Mark Paslavsky.
+The award is currently presented by the International International Charitable Foundation for the People's Hero Mark Paslawsky.

 The name of Hetman Pylyp Orlyk was given: Nikolaev International Classical University, Non-state think tank in Ukraine – Institute of Democracy in Kyiv and 43rd reservoir hut in Lviv.

-Monuments and memorial signs to Hetman Pylyp Orlyk.
+Monuments and memorial signs to Hetman Pylyp Orlyk

 The monuments of the Hetman and memorial signs of the first Ukrainian Constitution were installed in Kosuta (Belarus) (2006), Baturyn (Ukraine) (2009), Bendery (Moldova) (2010), Kyiv (Ukraine) (2011), Orlyk in the Poltava region (Ukraine) (2011), Kristianstad (Sweden) (2011) and Ivano-Frankivsk (Ukraine) (2012).